-BSC GN1H Finance and Mathematics (Including Year Abroad),
+BSC GN1H Finance and Mathematics (Including Year Abroad)

-The aim of the module is to provide a rigorous treatment of asset pricing literature including CAPM, and the fundamental theorem of asset pricing and its applications in pricing contingent claims.
+- To provide a rigorous treatment of asset pricing literature including CAPM, and the fundamental theorem of asset pricing and its applications in pricing contingent claims.

 Skills for Your Professional Life (Transferable Skills)

-Critical Thinking: By studying the theoretical foundations of pricing models students will be able to understand the assumptions used by these models and critically analyse them.
-This will allow students to appreciate the usefulness and/or the weaknesses of these models, and to understand why sometimes they work/fail in practice.
+- Appreciate the usefulness and/or the weaknesses of these models, and to understand why sometimes they work/fail in practice.
 This type of knowledge is particularly useful in areas such as investment banking and asset management.